In every season lives a story. Every child holds the seeds.

 Our community likes to combine our celebrations for Michaelmas and The Harvest in late September.
 Our teachers incorporate this festival into their day with the children.
 They bring in an apple press to make fresh apple cider, share songs, and offer autumn-inspired crafts and games for the children.
 Following the legend of St. Michael, who courageously subdued the antagonistic dragon and conquered the imposing powers of darkness, we gather with friends to fortify ourselves against the coming winter.
 We also offer gratitude for the bounty of summer, celebrating the last of summer’s light before we walk forth into Autumn’s cloudy days and darkening nights.

 Lantern Walk is a community favorite!
 In late fall, we gather at sunset to warm ourselves with fresh bread and hot cider, often listening in on a short seasonal story before we light our lanterns and commence in a kind of moving meditation.
 Singing softly, we walk, carrying lantern lights that guide us, admiring the beautiful light of our own, and each and every lantern in our procession.
+This year, we’ll be combining the Lantern Walk with a harvest-themed potluck!

 The deeper meaning of this festival is to recognize and honor the truth and beauty that lives in each one of us… despite how difficult that can be at times.
 The lanterns remind us that we can carry our own light into the darkest times (seasonally or spiritually).
 Our truth, our unique purpose, is ever there to guide us and to be found by others.
 Or, as our teachers have so beautifully expressed, “We come together to find strength in our recognition of each person’s light, to find strength by truly seeing others.
 We find strength in seeing how brightly we can light the way when we come together as a community.”
 In other words, through Lantern Walk, we teach our children (and remind ourselves) of our own unique light that not only lights our own way, but can be a beacon for anyone else who can see it.